🔔 HUSHLINGS 🔔

 | Peripheral Sightings | Tiny crouched or clinging figures at the edge of frames, roofs, rails, or tree lines | Usually seen after the main event, not during it |

-| Stone Orphan Recovery | Strongest tangible evidence of Hushling failure or sealing | Small warded effigies may function as preserved archives of concealed residue |
+| Effigy Recovery | Strongest tangible potential evidence of post-event containment activity | Small warded effigies may function as possible containment of residual memory or environmental imprint |

 Pro Tip: Photograph or collect trace evidence immediately.
 If dawn comes and the site looks cleaner than it should, the Hushlings were there.